richardorton/NARW_MutationLoad/README.md

 Note that data were independently analyzed for the autosomes and X chromosomes.
 Seperate command line scripts will be available for each genomic region.

 Scripts are also divided by interspecific and NARW-specific analyses.

+*apologies for the mess.
+Feel free to contact @ richard.orton@smu.ca with any questions.